elabftw/elabftw/documentation/docs/contributing/installation.md

   * [Docker](https://www.docker.com)
   * [Docker Compose](https://docs.docker.com/compose/)

-Make sure your user is in the `docker` group so you can execute docker commands without sudo (see `documentation <https://docs.docker.com/install/linux/linux-postinstall/>`_).
+Make sure your user is in the `docker` group so you can execute docker commands without sudo (see [documentation](https://docs.docker.com/engine/install/linux-postinstall/)).

 :::note
 Some issues may occur when using Docker Desktop to manage your containers.
 It is highly recommended to use the system's native Docker daemon instead.